sunshineagoo17/nextstream/README.md

     - Confluence: For personal documentation and whiteboarding.
     - Figma: For designing and prototyping user interfaces.

 ### Environmental Variables
 - This project will use a `.env` file to manage environmental variables securely.
 A `.env.sample` file will be provided to illustrate the required variables and their formats, without exposing sensitive data.
 This file will be part of the final project submission.

 ### APIs and Integrations

 - **TMDB API**:
     - Provides detailed information on movies and TV shows, including streaming provider data.

-- **Google Cloud AI**:
-    - Used for implementing machine learning and NLP to generate personalized recommendations.

-- **Firebase Cloud Messaging (FCM)**:
-    - Used for sending push notifications to users about their scheduled movies or shows.

 ### Sitemap
 - Home Page: Intro to the app and quick access to features.